nlm-irp-jianglab/Evolink/docs/index.md

 When enabling the plot function, Evolink provides in the ourtput directory a tree file (input.tree) and annotation file (binary.txt) as well as a zipped file called "Evolink_itol_input.zip" for users to visualize their trees on the [Tree of Life (iTOL)](https://itol.embl.de/).

 1. You can simply upload the "input.tree" to iTOL website and drag "binary.txt" to the tree page for visualization.
-2. Or after installing (iTOL API)[https://github.com/iBiology/iTOL], you can use the following command line to upload and annotate your tree:
+2. Or after installing [iTOL API](https://github.com/iBiology/iTOL), you can use the following command line to upload and annotate your tree:
 ```
 itol Evolink_itol_input.zip -i <your iTOL upload API key> -p <project_name>
 ```